 The application typically takes five minutes, with funds received in a few minutes if you are approved.
 Additionally, there is no need for a personal guarantee.

 There is no impact to an individual’s or business’s credit score when applying for or receiving a PayPal Working Capital loan.
 Your PayPal sales history determines eligibility.

 We examined multiple reviews of PayPal Working Capital to get a feel for customer opinion of the service.

-Reviews of PayPal Working Capital are mixed.
-Several reviewers were pleased at being able to choose their own repayment percentage, which worked with the profit margins of their businesses.
+What we found is that customers have mixed opinions.
+Several reviewers enjoyed the ability to choose their own repayment percentage, which worked with the profit margins of their businesses.
 Additionally, they were happy that if they didn’t receive payments over a period of time, there was no need to repay that money, outside the minimum 90-day repayment requirements.

 Related Article: Calculating Margin.

 Other reviewers were happy that the application process was fast and easy, and that they got access to funds almost immediately.
-By contrast, some reviewers were frustrated at being turned down for loans, sometimes on multiple occasions.
-Additionally, the loan amounts that particular users were offered varied greatly.
+However, some reviewers expressed frustration that PayPal turned them down for loans, sometimes on multiple occasions.
+Additionally, the loan amounts vary greatly.

 Alternatives and Conclusion